kjaymiller/conduit-transcripts-fastapi/readme.md

-This is a streamlit application that allows you to search and view transcripts from each episode of [Conduit](https://relay.fm/conduit)
+This is a FastAPI application that allows you to search and view transcripts from each episode of [Conduit](https://relay.fm/conduit).

+It also has an AI bot (locally powered by Llama3 via Ollama) that will take those results and generate a short summary for you.

+## Database Services

+- PostgreSQL - individual transcription and episode data
+- OpenSearch®️ - application search and logging data
+- Redis - AI Coach session management
+- Grafana - resource monitoring

+All database services are powered by the Aiven Platform.
+[Sign up](https://go.aiven.io/jay-signup) for $400 off your first month and try the fastest and easiest way to setup your own Data and AI platform

 ## Usage and License